OpenPonk/openponk/repository/DynaCASE.package/DCElementAdded.class/README.md

-A DCElementAdded is an event where an element has been added.
+I am an event where an element has been added.